learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 ## Introduction

-In this lab, you'll practice using SQL statements and the `.query()` method provided by pandas to manipulate datasets.
+In this lab, you will practice using SQL statements and the `.query()` method provided by pandas to manipulate datasets.

 ## Objectives